weij5678/NYC-FinalTaxi/docs/Results.md

 #### **One-way Inference**
 - **ANOVA** was conducted to determine the significant variables across clusters.
-For rush hour, all six variables were found to be significant, with the top three most significant variables listed below:
+For rush hour, all six variables were found to be significant, with the top 4 most significant variables listed below:
   - **Significant Variables**:
     - **Tip Percentage**
     - **Trip Miles**